RyanJohannesBland/NotionAutomations/README.md

 # Automations

 - revert-daily-tasks -> Acts on a Kanban board database to revert all "Daily" tasks to "To Do" status.
+Deletes all non-Daily "Completed" tasks.

 # Development